 I am a tenure track assistant professor in the Mathematics Department at The University of North Carolina at Chapel Hill.
-My research is supported by National Science Foundation Grant DMS-1559609 from 2015 through 2018.
+I am the PI on National Science Foundation Grant DMS-1559609 from 2015 through 2018.
 I was the PI on National Science Foundation Grant DMS-1249384 from 2012 through 2015.

 My research area is number theory.
 In particular, I am interested in automorphic forms, L-functions, and arithmetic geometry.
 My current research focuses primarily on p-adic properties of automorphic forms and L-functions.
 I am currently working on problems concerning L-functions and automorphic forms on unitary groups.